SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

          var doesNotNeedToBeSettable: Int { get }
       }

-Always prefix type property requirements with the ``class`` keyword when you define them in a protocol.
+Always prefix type property requirements with the ``static`` keyword when you define them in a protocol.
-This rule pertains even though type property requirements are prefixed with the ``static`` keyword when implemented by a structure or enumeration:
+This rule pertains even though type property requirements can be prefixed with the ``class`` or ``static`` keyword when implemented by a class:

 .. testcode:: instanceProperties

    -> protocol AnotherProtocol {
-         class var someTypeProperty: Int { get set }
+         static var someTypeProperty: Int { get set }
       }

 Here's an example of a protocol with a single instance property requirement: